tochiu/c8/README.md

 # c8
-Multiplatform terminal-based CHIP-8 virtual machine complete with a debugger and disassembler
+Multiplatform terminal-based CHIP-8 toolkit complete with a virtual machine, debugger, and disassembler.
+Supports the modern CHIP-8 specification with SCHIP and XO-CHIP support coming soon.

 actually good readme coming soon!